jakedaly97/computer-infrastructure-assessment/README.md

 ## Author

 Jake Daly is a part-time student enrolled in the Higher Diploma in Science in Computing in Data Analytics course at Atlantic Technological University.

-For inquiries or further information, Jake Daly can be contacted via his student email at g00439324@atu.ie or through his personal email at jakedaly1997@hotmail.com.
+For inquiries or further information, Jake can be contacted via:

+Student Email: g00439324@atu.ie
+Personal Email: jakedaly1997@hotmail.com